Destinations Greece Athens

 Must orderthe eight-course tasting facing the Saronic Gulf

-The Stavros Niarchos Foundation Cultural Centre's two-Michelin-star dining room — Greece's only 2-star restaurant, and one of only 3% in the world to receive two stars from a first evaluation.
-Chef Giorgos Papazacharias opened it July 2021; awarded 2 stars + Green Star in the 2022 Guide.
-A single 12-course Omnivore tasting menu; Renzo Piano's rooftop on the south edge of Athens, looking out across the SNFCC's olive groves to the Saronic Gulf.
-Pair with the Greek National Opera in the building below.
+The Stavros Niarchos Foundation Cultural Centre’s two-Michelin-star dining room, Greece’s only 2-star restaurant.
+Chef Giorgos Papazacharias opened it in July 2021; it was awarded 2 stars plus a Green Star in the 2022 Guide.
+A single 12-course Omnivore tasting menu, on Renzo Piano’s rooftop at the south edge of Athens, looking across the SNFCC olive groves to the Saronic Gulf.
+Pair it with the Greek National Opera in the building below.

 ★★ Michelin · Green StarSNFCC rooftopGreece's only 2-star